Inside (EP): Artwork and packaging

 BtoB 4U released two album versions for Inside.
 In "In" version, the group showed their luxurious visual with chic and serious charm and poses with a black jacket and shirt under a dark turquoise background.
 In "Side" version, the members shows their unique charms wearing casual and colourful outfits and the use of different props such as smiley balloons, toy airplanes, dinosaur dolls, popcorn, and flower-shaped sunglasses different from the first concept image released.

 The EP has a paper book cover, booklet, lyric paper, CD, mini-poster, postcard with message on the card, sticker, photo card and poster.
 During a YouTube live stream on November 16, Eunkwang revealed that "During the jacket filming, they were told to design the CDs.
 I put a lot of effort into drawing.
 About the stickers in the album, they didn’t tell us, they just told us to take 5 photos.
 So we took them cutely and humorously."

 Critical reception

 Choo Seung-Hyun of the Seoul Economic Daily wrote in his review "Unlike many groups that usually show 180 degrees of different concepts while forming units, BtoB emphasized its unique pleasant and positive energy.
 In this album, the message to brighten the atmosphere of society, which was contacted with the corona virus infection (Corona 19), gave healing.
 The healing concept is BtoB's greatest strength and weapon."

 Commercial performance

-Inside topped the iTunes album charts in 13 regions around the world including Taiwan, Dominican Republic, Macau, Malaysia, Vietnam, Saudi Arabia, Singapore, El Salvador, Indonesia, Thailand, Turkey, Philippines, and Hong Kong.
-It also ranked first on the iTunes K-Pop Music Album charts in Ireland, Australia, Japan, and more.

 On the chart issue dated November 15–21, 2020, the album debuted and charted at number 3 on the Gaon Album Chart and number 4 on the Gaon Retail Album with 19,269 units.
 They made their debut on Gaon Social Chart, charting at number 14.
 In Japan, Inside debuted at number 74 on Billboard Japan Hot Albums.